-This article is the first in a series of three articles, being its technical heart.
-The two others are \cite{NK3,N22}.
-Here, we lay down the foundation of the theory of quasimaps to moduli spaces of sheaves.
-While in \cite{NK3}, we focus on quasimaps to moduli spaces of sheaves on a K3 surface.
-Moduli spaces of sheaves on K3 surfaces require a special treatment due to the presence of a holomorphic symplectic form and, consequently, vanishing of standard virtual fundamental cycles of the relevant enumerative theories.
+This article is the first in a series of three articles.
+The two other are \cite{NK3,N22}, the latter was already mentioned in the previous section.
+In \cite{NK3}, we focus on quasimaps to moduli spaces of sheaves on a $K3$ surface.
+Moduli spaces of sheaves on $K3$ surfaces require a special treatment due to existence of holomorphic symplectic forms and, consequently, vanishing of standard virtual fundamental classes.